twoodruff01/shark/README.md

 - To try out reinforcement learning agents.
 - To get better at poker.

-## How?

-- Figure out how to play poker (ie the rules) --> Online poker...
-- Design Architecture
-- Code...

 ## Running a game

 To use this software all you need is Python 3: